Free yourself! How to unlock a phone from the icy hands of your wireless carrier

 What you’ll need

-Before you set your mind on unlocking your phone, you’ll need to keep in mind that doing so isn’t a fast process.
-Unlocking your phone can take several phone calls and hours of work.
-It’s also a good idea to unlock your phone before you leave your current carrier.
+While it should be relatively easy and quick to get your phone unlocked, that doesn’t always prove to be the case.
+Unlocking your phone can sometimes be a laborious process that requires several phone calls and hours of work.
+It’s a good idea to unlock your phone before you leave your current carrier, because it will likely prove tougher after you’ve gone.

 With that in mind, there are a few nuggets of information you’ll need:

-- The account holder’s name and account number
+- The account holder’s name and account number.

-- IMEI number of your device
+- IMEI number of your device.

-- Your phone number
+- Your phone number.

-- The account holder’s Social Security number or password
+- The account holder’s Social Security number or password.

-- A completed contract and/or device payment plan
+- A completed contract and/or device payment plan.

-- Overseas deployment papers, if the nature of your inquiry involves you being in the military and wanting to unlock your phone before your contract is up
+- Overseas deployment papers, if you are in the military and want to unlock your phone before your contract is up.

 Now that you have that information, let’s see how each carrier handles unlocking your phone.